Smelly Urine During Pregnancy: Causes And Tips To Reduce It

 3. What are the other symptoms of a urinary tract infection during pregnancy?

-In addition to foul-smelling urine, urinary tract infections may exhibit symptoms like discomfort while urinating, incontinence, pain in the bladder, frequent urge to urinate, and lower abdominal cramps (2).
+In addition to foul-smelling urine, urinary tract infections may exhibit symptoms like discomfort while urinating, incontinence, pain in the bladder, frequent urge to urinate, lower abdominal cramps, and change of urine color in pregnancy (2).
 Promptly contact your doctor if you experience these symptoms.
 Timely medical intervention will help effectively treat/manage the condition.

 Infographic: Taking Care Of Your Bladder Health During Pregnancy